fosslight/fosslight-guide-en/tutorial/1_project.md

 - Click "Confirm" in the upper right corner.

 ## 4. Download OSS Notice
-Click the icon in the Download column of the Project List to check the files for each icon.
+Click the icon in the Download column of the Project List.
 - Click the OSS Notice icon to download the issued OSS Notice.
-    At this time, if OSS Notice in various formats is issued, it is downloaded as a compressed file.
+    At this time, if OSS Notice are issued in various formats, it is downloaded as a compressed file.
 - ex.
 Part of OSS Notice (html format):
 ![notice](images/1_prj_oss_notice.png)